 - Master of None: Invoked.
 One of Tyler's standard epithets is "the jock of all trades", an undisguised play on "jack of all trades".
 Because he is a generally inept jock, as per canon, this description strongly suggests the unspoken part of the phrase - "master of none".

 Brett, the TDI:Next Gen contestant-to-be

-Disappeared Dad: Brett's mother has "neither spouse nor partner" according to the chapter-opening boilerplate.
-The reason why isn't revealed until the end.
+- Disappeared Dad: Brett's mother has "neither spouse nor partner" according to the chapter-opening boilerplate.
+The reason why isn't revealed until near the end.

 - The Watson: Brett asks a lot of questions that readers might be expected to ask, and the justification for the Storyteller's occasional aside comments is that they are directed to her son.
 Brett's questions also drive the Greek Chorus commentary between episodes.

 - Expy: From Sharazad (Scheherezade) of Thousand and One Nights fame.